What changes about a VRF system once you cross into Altadena

 Local proof angle for Altadena vrf system install.

-A useful proposal names the condition, the decision, and the verification method.
+Documentation is the part of the install that keeps working after the truck leaves.
 For Altadena, the scope should explain how SCE and SoCalGas documentation and utility context affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the VRF system conversation starts with the home: older bungalows, canyon-adjacent homes, attic duct systems, and additions.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.